bitbank2/KiCad_Projects/README.md

 # LCD_HAT

-A breakout board to make it easier to work with the popular 'blue' LCDs available from several vendors in China.
-The board also offers a QWIIC I2C connector, 2 momentary push buttons and male 2-pin headers for measuring the power consumption of the QWIIC device or the LCD.<br>
+A breakout board to make it easier to connect either a Feather or Nano to the popular 'blue' LCDs available from several vendors in China.
+These LCDs range from a tiny 0.85" 128x128 ST7735 to a 3.5" 320x480 ILI9488.
+The PCB also offers a QWIIC I2C connector, 2 momentary push buttons and male 2-pin headers for measuring the power consumption of the QWIIC device or the LCD.<br>